Man City & USMNT keeper Steffen completes Middlesbrough loan switch | Goal.com

 What is the goalkeeping situation at Manchester City after the departure of Zack Steffen?

-Manchester City allowed Steffen to leave only after they have signed a replacement in Stefan Ortega on a free transfer.
+City allowed Steffen to leave only after they have signed a replacement in Ortega on a free transfer.
 The keeper has signed a three-year deal and will be taking the No.18 shirt.

-He had put n some impressive performances in Bundesliga in the previous season for Arminia Bielefield and is deemed to be the perfect cover for Ederson, who will continue to be the final line of defence for Pep Guardiola.
+He had put in some impressive performances in the Bundesliga in the previous season for Arminia Bielefeld and is deemed to be the perfect cover for Ederson, who will continue to be the final line of defence for Pep Guardiola.

 "This is a very good deal for City.
 Stefan has excellent pedigree – his career speaks for itself," said sporting director Txiki Begiristain.